The legalisation of signatures can for example be required to arrange power of attorney for an inheritance or for the sale of property.

 Your document must be in Dutch, English, French or German.
 Documents in other languages must be translated by a sworn translator.
 If the sworn translator is registered outside the Netherlands, you must have the translation legalised by the local authorities.

-Sometimes the embassy or consulate will first check with the Dutch Ministry of Foreign Affairs whether a signature can be legalised.
+Sometimes the embassy or consulate-general will first check with the Dutch Ministry of Foreign Affairs whether a signature can be legalised.

 Preparations and making an appointment

-Choose your country or territory and find out how to make an appointment with an embassy or consulate in your area.
+Choose your country or region and read how to make an appointment at the embassy or consulate-general in your country.
+Or in a country in your region.

 How much will it cost?